Team17 Returns with a Rage In Raging Justice

 Me and Roar basically went like, no we don’t want friendly fire switched on(it can be switched off too) in the game but in the end it is one of the best things about the game, hah, yes it might sound strange but we certainly felt it was one of the reasons for the game to be really good.

-The locations in the game are quite standard in terms of how they looked like in the old days, you got the streets, the bar, the fancy house, the scrapyard and so on.
-It basically delivered all i asked for except for a subway section really.
+The locations in the game are quite standard in terms of how they looked in the old days, you got the streets, the bar, the fancy house, the scrapyard and so on.
+It basically delivered all i asked for, except for a subway section, really.

 Nothing beats a proper bar fight, right?

-This place was nothing short of hysterical and this is the place i mentioned earlier in the review, amazing amount of enemies and tons of weapon picks up meant that this was probably the best part of the whole game.
+This place was nothing short of hysterical, and this is the place i mentioned earlier in the review, an amazing amount of enemies and tons of weapon pickups meant that this was probably the best part of the whole game.

 One would think that such a bar fight would end up as a mess and freaking horrible, but everything just worked, everything felt planned and while chaotic it still never pissed me off.